Released: 24th September 2001

-What makes the track work so well is that Tony Moran pushes it beyond the point where it’s barely possible to compare his remix with the original.
+What makes the track work so well is that Tony Moran pushes it to a point where it’s barely possible to compare his remix with the original.
 He tears One For Sorrow apart and puts it back together again as a completely different piece of music.
 That much is evident from the moment that it bursts into life; gone is the gentle rain effect which eschews in a minute-long slow build to the first chorus.
 Instead, the Tony Moran US Remix crashes into life with stabbing synths and a distorted: “Oh I know you’re somewhere else right now” vocal that reverberates around the intro.
 Such is the extent of the effect that if you were hearing the song for the first time – as, presumably, many people were – you would have no idea what the lyric even was.

 The effect is employed similarly to the “And do you ever think of me, and how we used to be” pre-chorus, creating a dizzying and slightly transcendent lead into the refrain with its accompaniment of swirling synths.
 There’s absolutely no let-up in the pounding beat; this is a tour de force from start to finish.
 Even the instrumental breakdown in the middle has been replaced with a thumping drum beat and a cacophony of choppy, filtered vocal samples.
-Perhaps the most impressive thing about Tony Moran’s work is that were it not labelled as a remix, and you didn’t know the back-story, it is entirely feasible that One For Sorrow could always have sounded this way.
+Perhaps the most impressive thing about Tony Moran’s work is that were it not labelled as a remix, and you didn’t know the back story, it is entirely feasible that One For Sorrow could always have sounded this way.
 The tempo of the vocals is perfectly matched to the new beat, and none of the production elements overpower the melody.
 It’s a well-balanced composition that sounds just as organic as the original, albeit in a very different way.

 One For Sorrow (Tony Moran US Remix) is also notable in that it employs a lot of the elements commonly associated with Steps’ brand of pop music, but which the group themselves had never really experimented with.
-It aligns the song with a similar sound to that of the biggest acts on Jive Records at the time (Britney Spears and the Backstreet Boys) and offers a sideways glimpse at what might have happened if Pete Waterman and Max Martin had collectively formulated the notion of Steps.
+It aligns the song with a similar sound to that of the biggest acts on Jive Records at the time (Britney Spears and the Backstreet Boys), offering a sideways glimpse at what might have happened if Pete Waterman and Max Martin had collectively formulated the notion of Steps.
 Indeed, in some ways, despite being based upon one of their earliest releases, One For Sorrow (Tony Moran US Remix) has more in common with the group’s recent material, such is the heightened use of synth and dance-pop elements.

 With the track having undergone such a transformation, the original music video would not have worked alongside it.
-Therefore, a new one was created which – much like the song – portrays what Steps might have looked like as a major US chart act.
+Therefore, a new one was created, which – much like the song – portrays what Steps might have looked like as a major US chart act.
 It’s very good indeed, if not one of their best (they even snuck Britney Spears in for a blink-and-you’ll-miss-it cameo).
-This is partly through circumstance; the video would have been filmed around the start of the Steptacular campaign, and thus captures the youthful exuberance of the group’s early days mixed with the experience they had under their belts following a hugely successful debut album.
+This is partly through circumstance; the video would have been filmed around the start of the Steptacular campaign and thus captures the youthful exuberance of the group’s early days mixed with the experience they had under their belts following a hugely successful debut album.
 The styling is excellent as well, with no attempt to continue the stylised, colour-coordinated aesthetic that accompanied Steps in the UK.
-Instead, they’re presented in more natural attire (how good does Claire look in this video, dungarees and all) and the difference is striking.
+Instead, they’re presented in more natural attire (how good does Claire look in this video, dungarees and all), and the difference is striking.
 The other noticeable enhancement is the overall presentation, with a filming quality just that little bit cleaner and slightly cinematic, complete with dynamic rotating shots.
 The American version of the video also incorporated clips from Drive Me Crazy, but that aspect was understandably dropped when it resurfaced in 2001 for the UK release.

 One thing that remains consistent between both versions of One For Sorrow is the fact that Claire’s voice dominates the track, which leaves the rest of the group at a loose end.
-The video does a thoroughly decent job at presenting Steps as a cohesive unit and giving each member adequate screen-time.
+The video does a thoroughly decent job of presenting Steps as a cohesive unit and giving each member adequate screen time.
 But there’s no getting away from the fact that everyone besides Claire is enthusiastically singing along to barely audible – or, in H and Lee’s case, non-existent – vocals.
-It looks a bit weird, but hey, it was the ‘90s, and it was no more outlandish than what many other groups were doing.
+It looks a bit weird, but hey, it was the ‘90s, and no more outlandish than what many other groups were doing.
 And that’s really what makes this video such a treat because it is literally Steps getting the chance to be a straight-up pop act without the gimmicks usually attached to their singles.
 Those elements were, of course, fundamental to their identity and success.
 But as a one-off, One For Sorrow (Tony Moran US Remix) is an enjoyable diversion from the group’s norm.